-Note: Building SIMP from a pre-built tar file is preferred over other methods.
-It is the fastest method for getting a known stable build of a SIMP ISO.
+Note: Building SIMP from a pre-built tar file is the fastest method for getting a known stable build of a SIMP ISO and should be preferred over other methods.

 Warning: You must be on the SAME operating system that you wish to build.
 For instance, to build a CentOS 6 ISO, you need to be on a CentOS 6 system.
 Likewise, to build a RHEL 7 ISO, you must be on a RHEL 7 system.